PaimaStudios/paima-engine/templates/zswap-da/README.md

   missing `timingSafeEqual`, which the midnight-js private-state provider's storage encryption needs.
   The alias is repeated as an esbuild plugin under `optimizeDeps`, because Vite's pre-bundling does **not** honour `resolve.alias`.
-- A `zk-artifact-404` plugin forces a real 404 on `/keys/*` and `/zkir/*` when the file is not present in `public/`.
-Vite's SPA fallback would otherwise return `index.html`, which the proof server cannot parse and rejects with a 400.
-In normal operation the ZK artifacts are served by the backend (`GET /keys/*`, `GET /zkir/*`) rather than staged into `public/` — this guard exists so a missing artifact fails loudly instead of silently.
 - `Deno` and `Bun` are defined as `undefined` for transitive dependencies that probe for Node globals, and `@midnight-ntwrk/onchain-runtime` is excluded from dependency optimization.